met4citizen/Hypergraph/README.md

 ## Introduction

+A hypergraph is a generalization of a regular graph so that whereas an edge typically connects only two nodes, a hyperedge can join any number of nodes.
 In a Hypergraph Rewriting System some initial hypergraph is transformed incrementally by making a series of updates that follow some abstract rewriting rule.
-A hypergraph is a generalization of a regular graph so that whereas an edge typically connects only two nodes, a hyperedge can join any number of nodes.

 As an example, consider a rewriting rule `(x,x,y)(y,z,u)->(x,v,u)(y,v,z)(v,v,u)`.
-Wherever and whenever a subhypergraph having the form of the left-hand side pattern `(x,x,y)(y,z,u)` is found in the hypergraph, it is replaced with a new subhypergraph having the form of the right-hand side pattern `(x,v,u)(y,v,z)(v,v,u)`.
+Wherever/whenever a subhypergraph having the form of the left-hand side pattern `(x,x,y)(y,z,u)` is found in the hypergraph, it is replaced with a new subhypergraph having the form of the right-hand side pattern `(x,v,u)(y,v,z)(v,v,u)`.